cfeng783/GTT/README.md

 # Only the Curve Shape Matters: Training Foundation Models for Zero-Shot Multivariate Time Series Forecasting through Next Curve Shape Prediction

 # This repository provides only the inference component of GTT, with tiny and small-scale models available for conceptual experimentation.
-The complete version will be released at a later date.
+The complete version is undergoing an internal administrative review and will be released at a later date.

-## Getting Started
+# Getting Started

 #### Install dependencies (with python 3.10)